FIFA's Digital channels top the charts

 FIFA World Cup™ fans have helped FIFA top the digital league tables during the first round of matches at Russia 2018.
 The outstanding figures from the opening week are based on four main principles:

-Inform FIFA’s innovative coverage has pushed the FIFA App to the top of the charts in over 100 countries.
+Inform FIFA’s innovative coverage has pushed the to the top of the charts in over 100 countries.
 Our 32 Team Reporters, followed by more than 200,000 fans across 16 languages on Twitter, have continuously fed the daily Live Blogs - with a dedicated blog for every game of the tournament - leading to 60 million visits.
 These astonishing numbers have seen FIFA.com climb above the rest of the world’s footballing websites to reach the No1 spot.

 Entertain As well as enjoying the exhilarating matches on the pitch, fans have also loved the engaging games and experiences on FIFA’s digital platforms.
 From the Budweiser Man of the Match voting to the McDonald’s FIFA World Cup™ Fantasy, 10 million players have engaged in FIFA’s Fan Zone.